pkmital/time-domain-neural-audio-style-transfer/README.md

 # Audio Samples

 This repository also includes audio samples from Robert Thomas (`target/male-talking.wav`), music by Robert Thomas and Franky Redente (`corpus/robthomas*`), samples and music by John Tejada and Reggie Watts (`corpus/johntejada*`, `target/beat-box*`, `target/male-singing.wav`, `target/female-singing.wav`), and a sample by Ashwin Vaswani (`target/male-taal.wav`).
 These clips were generously contributed to this work by their authors and are *licensed under a Creative Commons Attribution-NonCommercial 4.0 International License*.
 That means these clips are not for commercial usage.
 Further, any sharing of these clips must contain attribution to their authors, and must be shared under the same license.

+# Example Outputs

+The folder `examples` includes syntheses using the `models/fourier` module and the original Ulyanov network in `models/original`, and were created using the script in the root of the repo, `search.py`.
+`